 Brad has played football for 16 years.
 Growing up in Sherwood Park, Brad played football for the Broncos winning a Tier 1 Provincial championship with the Broncos and a Tier 1 City championship with the Bulldogs before moving onto play with the Sherwood Park Wolverines.
 He played high school football for the Bev Facey Falcons where they went to 2 straight Tier 1 Provincial semi-finals.
 After high school Brad played 2 years with the U of A Golden Bears before moving onto play 3 years with the Edmonton Huskies, where he won 2 All-Canadian Quarterback awards for the CJFL and was runner-up for CJFL Offensive Player of the Year twice.
 After completing his Junior eligibility, Brad returned to the Golden Bears and is now in his second year with the team and is currently their starting quarterback.

-Brad was recently named a CanWest All-Star as top quarterback in the conference.
-Additionally, he was honoured as an Academic All-Canadian.
+Brad was named a CanWest All-Star as top quarterback in the conference in 2019 and has received Academic All-Canadian honours multiple times.